Promoting Your Art or Writing on Multiple Sites

-I hate to be too negative, but I always found tumblr hard to work with.
-It's next to impossible to tell who is popular and who isn't, and getting noticed purely within the site is hard (generally you need to find an audience outside of tumblr and direct them there, but why would they bother if your art is already on the web site they found you on?).
+I hate to be too negative, but I always found Tumblr hard to work with.
+It's next to impossible to tell who is popular and who isn't, and getting noticed purely within the site is hard.
+(Generally, you need to find an audience outside of Tumblr and direct them there, but why would they bother if your art is already on the web site they found you on?)

-tumblr also has a reputation for being a haunt for teenagers, so if your work isn't ideal for teens or you're looking for paying clients, tumblr may not be ideal for you.
+Tumblr also has a reputation for being a haunt for teenagers, so if your work isn't ideal for teens or you're looking for paying clients, tumblr may not be ideal for you.

 Some people find writing PR content easier than others.
 Believe it or not, I've always struggled to know what to write in a blog and have only found my sea legs relatively recently.
 If you don't have the blogging bug either, then creating a lot of written content can be a daunting task.

 However, Twitter may be helpful to you in dipping your toes in the water.
-Twitter has been called a 'microblogging' site, and that may be all you need to start posting on it.
-For a long time, I had difficulty with Twitter because I saw it as a social media site (which it is), and because I'm an introvert.
+Twitter has been called a "microblogging" site, and that may be all you need to start posting on it.
+For a long time, I had difficulty with Twitter because I saw it as a social media site (which it is) and I'm an introvert.
 The place drained my energy very quickly.
 Therefore, perhaps a bit of reframing is in order: if you can see it as a place to do teeny, tiny little blog entries rather than as a place to network with casual fans, you may be able to overcome your reluctance to post there.

 That's what I'm trying, at least.

-Perhaps you could even find that the reverse works for you: if you can microblog on Twitter, you might start to get inspiration to write bigger blog entries for other sites, and that in turn will give you more material to post to Instagram and Pinterest.
+Perhaps you could even find that the reverse works for you: if you can microblog on Twitter, you might start to get inspiration to write bigger blog entries for other sites, and that, in turn, will give you more material to post to Instagram and Pinterest.